martinpoljak/lookup-hash/README.md

     require "lookup-hash"
     allowed = Hash[:alfa, true, :beta, true]

-Other methods are equivalent to +Hash+ with exception of data assignment methods which convert all values to booleans.
+Other methods are equivalent to `Hash` with exception of data assignment methods which convert all values to booleans.
 New key it's possible to add also by:

     hash << :key    # …or…
     hash.add(:key)

+*Implicitly frozen* lookup hash is available as `Frozen::LookupHash` in `lookup-hash/frozen`.

 Contributing
 ------------